 Check out these easy slow-cooked lamb shanks.
 Kleftiko is a Greek dish of lamb and potatoes slow cooked with white wine, lemon and oregano.
 Serve with bread for mopping up juices, and a Greek salad.
 Lots of Mediterranean flavours packed into one dish, perfect for summer holiday vibes.

 Batch cooking pasta and pizza sauce is a great way to use up any tomatoes that look like they’ve seen better days – plus if you grow them, they can ripen quicker than you can use them up.

-Add about 1.5kg blanched and chopped tomatoes, a bunch of basil, bay leaf, a good glug of olive oil, some seasoning and a few crushed garlic cloves in the slow cooker and cook for 6-8 hours until the tomatoes have completely broken down.
+Add about 1.5kg blanched and chopped tomatoes, a bunch of basil, bay leaf, a good glug of olive oil, some seasoning and a few crushed garlic cloves to the slow cooker and cook for six to eight hours until the tomatoes have completely broken down.
 You can use a stick blender to make a smoother sauce.

 Slow cooker oats

-Slow cooked peppers make a great pizza topping, pasta sauce, sandwich filler or even a condiment for cauliflower fritters.
-Fry peppers and red onions in a drizzle of olive oil, then slow cook for 2-4 hours with chopped tomatoes, chilli and red wine vinegar.
+Slow-cooked peppers make a great pizza topping, pasta sauce, sandwich filler or even a condiment for cauliflower fritters.
+Fry peppers and red onions in a drizzle of olive oil, then pile into your slow cooker for with chopped tomatoes, chilli and red wine vinegar, and cook for between two and four hours.
 This will keep well in the fridge for a couple of days, so make double.

-For an easy dessert, with minimal preparation, try cooking peeled pears slowly.
+For an easy dessert with minimal preparation, try cooking peeled pears slowly.
 Poach them in cider with a cinnamon stick for 4-6 hours on low until tender.
 Serve with vanilla ice cream and flaked almonds, or crushed amaretti biscuits.
-For the deluxe version, go here!

 listen to cookery writer Anna share her brilliant slow-cooking tips for summer.
 (Hint: your barbecue routine will never be the same!)